markertmer/sweater_weather/README.md

 ```

 ### 5. Road Trip
+NOTE: The user must [obtain an API key](#1.-Authentication) in order to consume this endpoint.

 A `POST` request.
 Supply an `origin` and `destination` to obtain the travel time and local weather forecast data for the arrival time and destination.
 Example:
 ```
 /api/v1/road_trip